Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

 - A-Cup Angst: Also pointed out by one of her students, although in reality she's about average.

 - All Your Powers Combined: She eventually proves able to channel the Esper abilities of everyone who has ever used the Level Upper.
+For info, there is 10,000+ students who had used it so she has a lot of abilities.

-- Anti-Villain: She's one of the few villains of the series who's goals are the most noble; she trying to find a way to cure her comatose students when the normal means were denied to her.
-So noble are her goals that Mikoto's willing to forgive her and help her if she choose another way.
+- Anti-Villain: She's one of the few villains of the series who's goals are the most noble; she is trying to find a way to cure her comatose students when the normal means were denied to her.
+So noble are her goals that Mikoto's willing to forgive her and help her should she choose another way.

 - Cloudcuckoolander: "My it's getting hot; time to take off my blouse... hey what's wrong?"